-William F. Young, the James L. Dohr Professor Emeritus of Law, joined the Columbia Law School faculty in 1957.
+William F. Young, James L. Dohr Professor Emeritus of Law, joined the Columbia Law School faculty in 1957.
 He served as vice dean from 1977 to 1979.

-Young graduated from the University of Texas with a B.A. in 1947 and a LL.B. in 1949.
+He graduated from the University of Texas with a B.A. in 1947 and an LL.B. in 1949.